Welcome to Gender Action Portal

 In many parts of the world, girls and women face barriers to attending school.
 These include safety concerns, social mores, and non-school related responsibilities.
 When there are economic barriers to schooling, families must decide how to use limited resources and whether to invest in education.
 Find tools and practices that have worked (and failed) around the world to ensure girls’ access to school.

 At the root of much of today’s gender inequality is bias – both implicit and explicit.
 It shapes societies’ and individuals’ thinking, reinforcing notions of right and wrong for people of a particular gender.
-Gender stereotype violators, both male and female, are treated more harshly, while stereotype conformists can sometimes experience advantages.
+Gender stereotype violators are treated more harshly, while stereotype conformists can sometimes experience advantages.
 Learn what these stereotypes are and the practices and policies that can help us move beyond them to experience our full potential.

 What is the economic value of gender diversity in organizations, politics and society?
 Explore the relationship between diversity and prosperity, and how to leverage this critical asset toward a prosperous future for all.